Heliodex/Advanced-Higher/docs/Implementation.md

 ## Ongoing testing and issues resolved

 During testing, it was found that it needed to support page actions, allowing the same page to accept requests of multiple types, such as GET and POST for pages with forms.
-This was implemented by adding an `page.actions` field to the table returned by every page, and allowing the router to call the correct action based on a query parameter in the request, otherwise using the `default` action.
+This was implemented by adding an `page.actions` field to the table returned by every page and allowing the router to call the correct action based on a query parameter in the request, otherwise using the `default` action.

 A second issue that occurred was due to the same code for posts being reused on many pages across the site, however the code couldn't be easily extracted into a function because of the frontend using a templating system.
 To solve this, the templating system was modified with a component system, exposed as a Load function, that allowed template files in the `/components` directory to be loaded and reused in other templates on multiple pages, increasing modularity and reducing code duplication.